-When you are starting to type something in Linux terminal, you can hit the tab key and it will suggest all the possible options that start with string you have typed so far.
+When you are starting to type something in the Linux terminal, you can hit the tab key and it will suggest all the possible options that start with the string you have typed so far.

 For example, if you are trying to copy a file named my_best_file_1.txt, you can just type ‘cp m’ and hit tab to see the possible options.

 You can use the tab in completing commands as well.

 1. Switch back to the last working directory